Who's next? Asia investor activism set to grow after BlackRock public campaign

 In a ballot on Tuesday, BlackRock rejected G-Resources Group Ltd's (1051.HK) plan to sell its main asset, an Indonesian gold mine, saying it didn't have confidence G-Resources would use the proceeds in investors' best interests.
 Owning 8 percent of G-Resources, BlackRock urged other shareholders to follow suit.

-G-Resources, which has said it would use the proceeds to shift its focus to financial services, reported after market hours that the sale was approved by a 59 percent majority.
+G-Resources did not respond to requests for comment ahead of the result of the investor vote, the outcome of which was expected to be published after the Hong Kong stock market's close at 0800 GMT.
+The company has said it will use the proceeds to shift its focus to financial services.

-BlackRock's campaign, albeit unsuccessful, highlights how investors are becoming more active in seeking out better returns in Asia amid ultra-low interest rates and sluggish global growth.
+Successful or not, BlackRock's move highlights how investors are becoming more active - and vocal - in seeking out better returns in Asia amid ultra-low interest rates and sluggish global growth.
 The trend has been given added weight by reforms in places like Hong Kong and Japan designed to enhance corporate governance and promote minority shareholder rights, giving investors ammunition to push back against company management.

 "You have seen the success of activist funds in the United States improving businesses and increasing shareholder returns," said Seth Fischer, chief investment officer at Hong Kong-based activist hedge fund Oasis Management.
 "They are looking for further opportunities, bringing their critical know-how to Asia and saying, 'Let's produce the same things out here'."